ValPaliy/valticus/content/posts/What Have I Been Up To Recently.md

 author:
   - Val Paliy
 keywords:
-  - Windows
-  - Linux
-  - Operating System
+  - windows
-  - OS
+  - linux
-  - Coding
+  - os
-  - Programming
+  - programming
-  - CSharp
+  - csharp
-  - dotNet
+  - dotnet
 tags:
-  - Windows
-  - Linux
-  - Operating System
+  - windows
-  - OS
+  - linux
-  - Coding
+  - os
-  - Programming
+  - programming
-  - CSharp
+  - csharp
-  - dotNet
+  - dotnet
 ---

 If you've been following my blog you might have noticed that I haven't written anything in quite some time.
 "So, what's up?", you might ask.